neocortical/log5go/README.md

 Log Format
 ==========

-The default output format for log messages (custom formats coming soon!) consists the following ordering of elements: timestamp, level, prefix, caller:line, message.
+The default output format for log messages consists the following ordering of elements: timestamp, level, prefix, caller:line, message.
 Depending on how you set up your logger, not all of these elements will be present.
 Here are some examples of log output: